 Several zebrafish-specific gene expression databases that provide information about when and where genes are active in developing embryos are available.
 Additional analysis tools have been developed to help parse and visualize expression data in useful ways.

 In the 1990’s, two revolutionary large-scale random mutagenesis screens produced ~1,500 zebrafish mutants that are still used in labs across the globe (Nüsslein-Volhard et al., 2012).
 One example (which I will come back to) is the one-eyed pinhead mutant, which regulates a developmental pathway implicated in congenital heart defects and cancer.
 These mutants are used extensively to study development and disease.
 Additional mutagenesis projects have since been initiated and today thousands of mutations in genes affecting diverse biological processes—not just development—are available from strain distribution centers in the US, Europe, and China.
 In addition, the Zebrafish Model Organism Database ZFIN actively curates information on mutants and other resources.

-Targeted gene deactivation tools
+Targeted gene deactivation tools for zebrafish

 Random mutagenesis screens provided a major toehold into understanding how genes control biology (a fact celebrated by the Nobel prize committee).
 But as the field of genetics progresses and genome sequences become available, new hypotheses about specific genetic interactions arise and tools to deactivate specific genes are needed.